 Roylan Hernandez-Diaz, from Cuba, died of apparent self-strangulation in a detention facility on October 16.
 Nebane Abienwi, from Cameron, died of a brain hemorrhage.
 A recent report found that there were 1,448 allegations of sexual assault filed with ICE between 2012 and March 2018.

 This is ICE and the world of immigration into the US.

 Natascha Elena Uhlmann’s passionate plea for a more humane immigration system comes at the heels of a bigger movement that emerged following the victory of Alexandra Ocasio-Cortez, who sought to abolish ICE.
 What followed were a series of protests, held under the banner of Occupy ICE, where protesters would assemble in front of ICE facilities with the goal of disrupting their operations.
-‘Families belong together’ and ‘Women disobey’ are, likewise, initiatives that seek to affect change through mass civil disobedience.
 They contend that ICE’s methods and modes of operation are fundamentally inhumane, as the abovementioned examples clearly show.

 In Abolish ICE, Uhlmann provides a concise background and reasoning behind the demand to dismantle the agency.
 The agency was created following the tragedy of 9/11, in a highly charged context that vilified and criminalized ‘the foreigner.’
 After 9/11, and with the creation of the Department of Homeland Security, immigration matters were split into three separate agencies: US Citizenship and Immigration Services, Customs and Border Protection, and ICE.
 The latter focused entirely on deportations, which soon after began skyrocketing.
 It is worth noting that deportations peaked under President Obama.
 Between 2009 and 2015, ICE removed more than 2.5 million people.